liweiliwei33/academic-website/content/publication/pub6/index.md

 ---
-title: 'Explore More Guidance: A Task-aware Instruction Network for Sign Language Translation Enhanced with Data Augmentation'
+title: 'How Effective and Robust is Sentence-Level Data Augmentation for Named Entity Recognition?'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Runmin Jiang
+  - Xin Zhang
-  - Yong Cao
+  - Jiyue Jiang
   - admin
-  - Xianzhi Li
-  - Min Chen
-  - Guangyong Chen
-  - Long Hu
-  - Zhengdao Li
-  - Hwang Kai
+  - Yuhao Wang

 # Author notes (optional)
 author_notes:
   - 'Equal contribution'
-  - 'Equal contribution'
+  - 'Corresponding author'
   - 'Equal contribution'

 date: '2022-05-01T00:00:00Z'